 • GCSE/IGCSE Science: AQA, CIE, Edexcel and OCR.

-• A-Level Maths: AQA, CIE, Edexcel and OCR
+• A-Level Maths: Edexcel, OCR, CIE and AQA.

 • Oxbridge Preparation (STEP and MAT)

-I began tutoring informally while I was taking my GCSEs.
+I began tutoring informally while I was taking my GCSEs in 2009.
 I attended an all-ability school in Northern Ireland and typically found subjects much easier than my peers, so I began to teach those around me.
 This is where I initially developed a passion for teaching, and it inspired my school to introduce a program where older students could tutor younger students in a more formal fashion.
-Alongside this and outside of school, I offered private tutoring sessions to GCSE and A Level students.
+Alongside this and outside of school, I offered private tutoring sessions to GCSE, and later A Level students.

 I am very passionate tutor and hugely enjoy helping students to engage with, better understand and, ultimately, feel more confident in both Maths and Science.

 After going to school in Northern Ireland, where I studied maths (A*), further maths (A*), physics (A) and biology (A) at A-level, I went to Imperial College London to study mathematics in a 4-year Master's degree, achieving first class honours.

-While at school and university, I tutored part-time and so have built up a vast amount of experience over the past six years.
-I am now a professional tutor at Keystone, which allows me to solely devote my attention to tutoring.
+While at school and university, I tutored part-time and so have built up a vast amount of experience since 2009.
+I joined Keystone in 2016 as a professional tutor, which allows me to solely devote my attention to tutoring.
 Since then, I have had over 1600 hours of tutorials.